-Allied logistical and communications superiority were key.
+The Allies' logistical and communications superiority were key.
 They had not only allowed the quick deployment of reinforcements from Dimapur, but also the airlifting of 5th Indian Division and its equipment from the Arakan to Imphal in only two days.

-During the battle the Royal Air Force flew in nearly 19,000 tons of supplies and over 12,000 men, and evacuated around 13,000 casualties.
+During the battle, the Royal Air Force flew in nearly 19,000 tons of supplies and over 12,000 men, and evacuated around 13,000 casualties.
 Continually supplied by air, the garrisons threw back the Japanese attacks in bitter close-quarter fighting until the relief forces reached them.

-‘Allied air supply… permitted ground forces in Burma to consolidate their positions without being forced to retreat and thus rendered [our] infiltration and encircling tactics abortive’.
+‘Allied air supply… permitted ground forces in Burma to consolidate their positions without being forced to retreat and thus rendered [our] infiltration and encircling tactics abortive.’

 Major-General Ichida, Japanese Army, 1945

-His plan had relied on using captured supplies and when these were not forthcoming his men starved in the worst of the monsoon conditions.
+His plan had relied on using captured supplies.
+When these were not forthcoming, his men starved in the worst of the monsoon conditions.

 The Japanese 15th Army, 85,000-strong, eventually lost 53,000 dead and missing.
-The British sustained 12,500 casualties at Imphal while the fighting at Kohima cost them another 4,000 casualties.
+The British sustained 12,500 casualties at Imphal, while the fighting at Kohima cost them another 4,000 casualties.

 Fighting through the monsoon and supplied by air, troops of the Fourteenth Army now crossed the River Chindwin.
 The 15th Corps took Akyab in the Arakan, while 4th and 32nd Corps won bridgeheads across the River Irrawaddy.
-After fierce fighting Meiktila and Mandalay were captured in March 1945.
+After fierce fighting, Meiktila and Mandalay were captured in March 1945.

-The cemetery lies on the slopes of Garrison Hill and also contains the British 2nd Division’s memorial.
+Kohima War Cemetery lies on the slopes of Garrison Hill and also contains the British 2nd Division’s memorial.
 The inscription on the latter has become famous as the ‘Kohima Epitaph’.

-‘When You Go Home, Tell Them Of Us And Say,
+‘When You Go Home, Tell Them of Us and Say,

 For Your Tomorrow, We Gave Our Today.’